 Conventionally Fresh Embryo Transfer in an IVF or ICSI cycle was done on Day 3 or Day 5 after OPU (OPU – Ovum Pick Up day is considered Day 0).
 This is known as a Fresh IVF ET Cycle.

 Another viewpoint is that the environment of the uterus is not suitable for Embryo Transfer in a stimulated cycle.
 This is because the hormone levels in a stimulated cycle are very high and unnatural as compared to a natural cycle.
-Such high levels of hormone (Estrogen) are not good for implantation, because of which success rates in a natural cycle are less.
+Such high levels of hormone (Estrogen) are not good for implantation, because of which success rates in a stimulated cycle is less.
 In short, Ovarian Stimulation has an adverse impact on implantation rates in IVF / ICSI cycles.

 Studies suggest that the modifications in uterine environment that occurs during a Controlled Ovarian Stimulation (Stimulation to ovaries using drugs to produce follicles), may be detrimental to the IVF outcome after Fresh Embryo Transfer compared to a Frozen Embryo Transfer cycle.